simonmichael/hledger/hledger/hledger.m4.md

 ## Cost basis

-This section briefly describes the `{}` cost basis syntax used to record the nominal cost of an investment (which can be different from the `@` transacted cost).
+This section briefly describes the `{}` cost basis syntax, used to record the nominal cost of an investment being acquired, or to select lots being transfered or disposed.
 This is described in more detail later in [Lot reporting](#lot-reporting).
 If you're not tracking investment lots and capital gains, you can skip this.